zhongyin/zhongyin.github.io/README.md

 ## C# #

-- [mehdihadeli/awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture) - 📚 A curated list of awesome articles, videos, and other resources to learn and practice software architecture, patterns, and principles.
 - [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open-source application that enables users to capture or record any area of their screen with a single keystroke.
 It also supports uploading images, text, and various file types t
 - [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Microsoft PowerToys is a collection of utilities that supercharge productivity and customization on Windows
 - [microsoft/onefuzz](https://github.com/microsoft/onefuzz) - A self-hosted Fuzzing-As-A-Service platform